Constitution of the NYFC: Article VII, Section 16-End

 Section 17.
 Committee on Public Relations and Public Functions

-a) The Public Relations and Public Functions Committee is composed of 10 elected voting members of the NYFC.
-The Executive Director of University Relations, the Vice President for Enrollment Planning, and the V.P. for Enrollment Management (or the people filling the equivalent offices) serve as ex officio members of the committee.
+a) The Public Relations and Public Functions Committee is composed of 5 elected voting members of the NYFC.
+When this committee meets separately from any university-wide marketing and public relations committee, then the Executive Director of University Relations, the Vice President for Enrollment Planning, and the V.P. for Enrollment Management (or the people filling the equivalent offices) will serve as ex officio members of the committee.

 b) The duties of the Public Relations and Public Functions Committee are: